rahulgupta-01/Plan_1_2025/cover_letter.md

 Rahul Gupta
 Kings Beach, QLD 4551
 0466 564 251
 rahulguptamps@gmail.com

-9 March 2025
+10 March 2025

-Recruitment Team
-Catholic Education Northern Territory
-Berrimah, NT 0828
+Hiring Manager
+Daydream Island Resort & Living Reef
+Whitsundays QLD 4741

 Dear Hiring Manager,

-I am writing to express my interest in the ICT Coordinator position at Aboriginal Catholic Community Schools (ACCS) under Catholic Education Northern Territory (CENT).
-With a Bachelor of Information Technology with a major in Networks and Security from Griffith University and hands-on experience in ICT infrastructure management, I am well-positioned to support CENT's mission of providing efficient, functional IT systems across your school network.
+I am writing to express my interest in the IT Support Technician position at Daydream Island Resort & Living Reef, as advertised on 05 March 2025.
+I hold a Bachelor of Information Technology with a major in Networks and Security from Griffith University, and my practical experience in IT support and system administration gives me confidence in my ability to contribute effectively to your organization within its unique tropical setting.

-My professional experience directly aligns with the key responsibilities outlined in your position description:

-* **ICT Infrastructure & Client Device Management:** At Sunshine Coast Council, I managed and maintained Standard Operating Environments (SOE) for desktops and servers while supporting infrastructure and network operations in a large organization.
-I also handled routine maintenance of wireless and LAN networks, ensuring optimal connectivity across facilities.

-* **Technical Support & System Administration:** I have demonstrated experience administering Microsoft 365, Active Directory, and Group Policy to enforce robust access controls.
-My experience with RemedyForce ITSM for incident management and asset tracking transfers well to CENT's Enterprise Service Management platform needs.

-* **Technology Training & Capacity Building:** I developed and delivered training sessions on integrated ICT systems at Sunshine Coast Council, building staff capacity to use technology efficiently.
-Additionally, as a Shift Runner at Domino's Pizza, I trained new employees on store technologies and troubleshooting protocols.

-* **Remote Work & Cultural Sensitivity:** I understand the unique challenges of providing IT support in remote locations.
-I am very flexible and can adjust wherever you need me to work.
-I respect Aboriginal culture and am committed to upholding the Catholic Ethos in all aspects of my work.

-* **End-User Support:** My experience troubleshooting Windows 10/11 environments, desktops, laptops, iOS devices, printers, and Chromebooks has equipped me with the technical skills to provide effective Level 2 help desk support and liaise with external service providers when necessary.

-Beyond technical qualifications, my experience as an OSHC Educator has developed my communication skills and ability to build relationships with diverse communities.
-I am very fluent in English.
-Apart from English, I am also fluent in Hindi, Urdu, and Punjabi, which enhances my ability to work effectively in multicultural environments.

-I am particularly drawn to CENT's commitment to providing culturally relevant education for Aboriginal students while upholding values of Wisdom, Justice, Courage, Compassion, and Love.
-These values align with my own commitment to using technology to create inclusive, supportive learning environments.

-I currently hold a Queensland Driver License and Queensland Working with Children Check (Blue Card) and am prepared to obtain NT equivalents.
-I am also pursuing further professional development through ITIL, CCNA, and Microsoft Azure certifications.

-I would be happy to relocate to Berrimah as soon as possible and have no notice period with my current employer.
-Throughout my career, I have always been passionate about working for the community and supporting children's educational journeys.
-I am committed to making a long-term contribution to CENT and its mission of providing quality education to Aboriginal communities.
+My professional qualifications and experiences are closely aligned with the requirements of this position:

+- **Hardware and Software Installation:** During my tenure at Sunshine Coast Council, I installed and configured hardware and software systems, ensuring uninterrupted functionality across various departments.
+For example, I assisted in setting up new work phones and devices at a council site as part of the service desk team, which streamlined the onboarding process and minimized technical issues.

+- **Troubleshooting:** I have extensive experience in diagnosing and resolving technical difficulties promptly, including systems similar to those utilized in hotel entertainment operations.
+For example, I assisted in diagnosing a faulty router at a council site and performed a router replacement at another council site, which enhanced overall network reliability.

+- **System Maintenance:** I performed regular backups and system updates diligently, safeguarding data integrity and optimizing performance.
+For example, I decommissioned outdated PRTG monitoring setups for legacy systems and reorganized PRTG objects to align with VMware groupings, resulting in improved system monitoring efficiency.

+- **Teamwork:** During my internship at Sunshine Coast Council, I collaborated with both the service desk and infrastructure teams to resolve technical issues effectively.
+For example, when covering additional responsibilities, I coordinated with colleagues to address connectivity challenges and streamline system monitoring processes, thereby ensuring uninterrupted IT support across departments.

+I am inspired by the commitment of Daydream Island Resort & Living Reef to sustainability and eco-tourism, principles that resonate strongly with my personal dedication to environmental responsibility.
+The prospect of contributing to an organization that combines luxury with ecological stewardship excites me, and I am eager to apply my skills in support of a team devoted to these commendable values.
+My enthusiasm stems not only from the professional opportunities presented but also from the alignment of my ideals with the resort's mission to preserve its natural surroundings.

+I am fully prepared to relocate to Airlie Beach and undertake the daily ferry commute to Daydream Island.
+I hold a valid Queensland Driver License and am adaptable to the logistical demands of island-based employment.

-Thank you for considering my application.
-I would welcome the opportunity to discuss how my skills and experience can contribute to CENT's mission of educational excellence.
-Please feel free to contact me at 0466 564 251 or rahulguptamps@gmail.com.
+I express my gratitude for your consideration of this application.
+I would be honored to discuss how my qualifications and expertise may serve your distinguished team.
+Please do not hesitate to contact me at 0466 564 251 or via email at rahulguptamps@gmail.com.

 Sincerely,